Use and Care

 Before using your cookware for the first time, wash each piece in hot, soapy water.
 Use a sponge or dishcloth to remove any manufacturing oils.
 Rinse with hot water.
 Dry promptly to prevent water spots.
 Alternatively, you may run your cookware through a dishwasher cycle.

 To clean, let completely cool.
-Extreme temperature changes may cause metal to warp.
-(Your cookware will not warp unless carelessly subjected to unnecessary abuse.
-Avoid the use of excessively high heat and do not pour cold water into a hot unit.)
 Wash cookware in hot soapy water, using a sponge, dishcloth, nylon net or plastic pad.
 Do not use a metal scouring pad or harsh scouring powder on the polished stainless steel finish.
 Rinse thoroughly with clean, hot water.
 Dry promptly to prevent water spots.
-Your cookware may be safely washed in an automatic dishwater, although continued dishwasher use may dull the handles and knobs due to the harshness of dishwashing detergents.
+Your cookware may also be safely washed in an automatic dishwater.

 Golden brown or blue heat tints may result from persistent overheating or as a result of the natural minerals in your food.
 Sulphur-dried fruits should be cooked with the cover off to prevent staining.
 If staining does occur, removing it is simple.
 Make a paste with water and a non-abrasive stainless steel cleaner, such as Cameo®.
 Apply paste with a cloth or sponge, rubbing lightly in a circular motion.
 Wash again, rinse, and then dry promptly.
 Do not use oven cleaner on your Kitchen Craft cookware.